TurboGears/tg2/docs/main/Controllers.rst

   URL with underscores when looking up a method name.
 If this feature is important to you let us know on the mailing list.

-* TurboGears2 implements a Quxote inspired lookup method which allows you to do customized dispatch at any time.
+* TurboGears2 implements a Quixote inspired lookup method which allows you to do customized dispatch at any time.

 * Redirect does not know "where you are" in the object tree and move you on from there, it just joins the URL the user requested, with the absolute or relative URL you provide.
-Using abosolute URLs is recommended.
+Using absolute URLs is recommended.

 The new TG2 Lookup Method
 --------------------------